GRAAL-Research/risc/.github/CONTRIBUTING.md

 1. Fork the repo and create your branch from the **`dev` branch**.
 2. If you've added code that should be tested, you **must** ensure it is properly tested.
-3. If you've changed APIs, update the documentation.
+3. If you've changed APIs, update the in-code documentation.
 4. Ensure the CI/CD test suite passes.
 5. Make sure your code lints.
 6. Submit that pull request!